jlmelville/sneer/docs/exported-data.md

   `method = "wssne"`).
 * `dyn` Dynamically optimized non-coordinate parameters.
 A list containing sublists, with names corresponding to the names of the parameters optimized.
-  This is only avaiable if using
+  This is avaiable if using
   [Inhomogeneous t-SNE](http://dx.doi.org/10.1007/978-3-319-46675-0_14)
   (`method = "itsne"`), where `dyn` will contain a list `dof`, which contains the optimized degrees of freedom parameter for each output coordinate.
+  If using `method = "dhssne"` method, dyn contains a list called `alpha`, which contains the global alpha optimized alpha value.
+See the [Embedding Methods](embedding-methods.html) for more on DHSSNE.

 For every name you provide, the list returned by `sneer` will contain an extra item in the list with the same name.
 If you ask for an item that doesn't make